cooladrian19/MaiAdventure/README.md

 # MaiAdventure
-A 2D Indie platform game full of adventures!
+A 2D Indie platform game full of adventures coded using C# and Unity!

 ## Link to game
 https://play.unity.com/mg/other/webgl-builds-355970